finos/rune-dsl/documentation/rosetta-modelling-component.md

 e.g. :

 ```
-execution Execution (0..1) <"The execution ...">;
+capacityUnit string (0..1)
-  [synonym Rosetta_Workbench value trade set when "trade.executionType" exists]
+  [synonym CONDITIONAL_SET_EXAMPLE_2 value "volumeCapacityUnit" path "engineType->engineDetail" set when "engineType->engineDetail->powerUnit" exists]
-contract Contract (0..1) <"The contract ... ">;
+capacityUnit string (0..1)
-  [synonym Rosetta_Workbench value trade set when "trade.executionType" is absent]
+  [synonym CONDITIONAL_SET_EXAMPLE_3 value "volumeCapacityUnit" path "engineType->engineDetail" set when "engineType->engineDetail->powerUnit" is absent]
-discountingType DiscountingTypeEnum (1..1) <"The discounting method that is applicable.">;
+capacityUnit string (0..1)
-  [synonym FpML_5_10 value fraDiscounting set when "fraDiscounting" <> "NONE"]
+  [synonym CONDITIONAL_SET_EXAMPLE_1 value "volumeCapacityUnit" path "engineType->engineDetail" set when "engineType->engineDetail->powerUnit" = "Cylinder"]
 ```

 ##### Input Path Expression

-A input path expression checks the path through the input document that leads to the current value.
+An input path expression checks the path through the input document that leads to the current value.
 The path provided can only be the direct path from the level above the current value in the input document.
-The condition avlauates to true when the current path is the given path:
+The condition evaluates to true when the current path is the given path:

 ```
-role PartyRoleEnum (1..1) <"The party role.">;`
+volume string (0..1)
-  [synonym FpML_5_10 set to PartyRoleEnum.DeterminingParty when path = "trade.determiningParty"]
+  [synonym CONDITIONAL_SET_EXAMPLE_6 value "capacity" set when path = "ukEngineVersion->terminology"]

 ```

 ##### Output Path Expression